-- 1. Provide adequate ventilation to the monolithic cladding and into the wall frame space by means of either a ventilated cavity or alternative approved system, and ensuring all issues related to the above are resolved... - 2.7 The owner applied for a determination on 26 April 2005.
+- 1. Provide adequate ventilation to the monolithic cladding and into the wall frame space by means of either a ventilated cavity or alternative approved system, and ensuring all issues related to the above are resolved... - As confirmed by a letter to the owner from Moisture Detection Ltd dated 11 March 2005, 36 proprietary moisture detection probes were installed throughout the house.
+The company recorded moisture readings from all probes and in 10 instances the readings exceeded 18%.
+Moisture levels above 18% at the exterior of the external walls after cladding is in place generally indicate that external moisture is entering the cladding. - 2.8 The owner applied for a determination on 17 April 2005.